-I thanked him for his hospitality, went out the Humvee, and had a breakfast fit for a king.
+I thanked him for his hospitality, went out to the Humvee, and had a meal fit for a king.

 I don’t know if this man I’d never met and will never see again knows how much I appreciated his generosity.
-That simple act made that meal one of the finest I’ve ever eaten.
+That simple act of kindness to a stranger far from home made that meal one of the finest I’ve ever eaten.